ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 To keep everything fair, all performance and popularity metrics were pulled from the same recent time window.

 Note: Some of the players in "Young Signature Bets" have not released their signature shoe just yet, however, it is almost guaranteed that they are coming out.
-For example, Deni Avdija is rumored to release a new shoe with Adidas in February of 2026.
+For example, [Cade Cunningham](https://www.nba.com/news/cade-cunningham-signature-shoe-nike) is set to release a new shoe with Nike next season.

 ### Athlete Buckets